(Posted by Lori Lee Davidson, co-founder of NMS)

 Betsy and I ran the Chickamunga Battlefield Half Marathon fall of 2012.
 We spent the majority of that weekend trip discussing logistics, coming up with our company name, when we would launch, what services we could provide and really how very excited (and scared) we were to jump into this new venture.
 We discussed it with our small business consultant.
 Everyone agreed: launch date January 7, 2013.

 We were approved for our LLC.
 We ordered business cards.
 We had a website.
 We had a logo.

 We were official.

 Now we’re here.
 We have been overwhelmed by the positive response we have received.
 We knew we would love helping others but I don’t think either of us expected how absolutely in love we would be with nonprofit work.
 It has been humbling to learn about the amazing programs around the country.
-Our We Heart Nonprofits campaign in February was the perfect opportunity to show just a fraction of the good we’ve uncovered.
 Every day we learn more.
 Every day we feel as though we’re on a quest to find a nonprofit that needs its message spread.
 Every day we are excited to wake up and work.
 Every day I feel passionate about what I’m doing – how can you not?
 People are amazing and working so hard to bring changes and good to others.